Unity-Technologies/Graphics/.yamato/docs/readme.md

 # main branch for ci triggers etc
 target_branch: master

+# specifies the branch on which editor pinning ci runs
+target_branch_editor_ci: ci/editor-pinning

 # target editor version used for this branch
 target_editor: trunk

 # editors applied for all yml files (overridable) (bunch of examples)
 editors:
-  # run editor pinning for trunk, and set up a recurrent nightly
+  # run editor pinning for trunk, and set up a recurrent nightly and weekly
   - track: trunk
     name: trunk #name used in job ids
     rerun_strategy: on-new-revision
     editor_pinning: True  #use editor pinning for this track
     nightly: True  #run the _Nightly job nightly
+    weekly: True  #run the _Weekly job weekly
+    abv_pr: True  #trigger ABV on PRs

   # run editor pinning for 2020.2, and set up a recurrent nightly
   - track: 2020.2